Ex-foreign minister to run in Venezuelan election do over - NewsBreak

 Superlano was ahead by less than 1 percentage point in the Nov.
 21 race against incumbent Argenis Chávez, one of Hugo Chávez’s brothers, when he was disqualified.
 Argenis along with Adán Chávez and father Hugo de los Reyes Chávez have served as governors of the state of Barinas since 1998.

 “(This is) giving a golden opportunity to the community of Barinas to go to a new gubernatorial election,” Maduro told the crowd.
-“I thanked him publicly in that private meeting for taking a step aside and facilitating the appointment of a new candidate” in the election.
+“I thanked him publicly in that private meeting for taking a step aside and facilitating the appointment of a new candidate to go to the electoral battle to go to the rescue and victory of the government of Barinas.”

 Venezuela’s Supreme Court of Justice on Monday ruled that Superlano should not have been on the ballot because he had been disqualified over an administrative sanction imposed in August stemming from his work as a legislator between 2015 and 2020.
 The ruling did not explain why Superlano’s participation was initially authorized while other candidates were kept out of the election.